Oregon Trucking Company that Crashed on Center St. Bridge has a History of Safety Issues

 How Did the Commercial Truck Crash Occur?

-According to news reports, a semi-truck full of sawdust tipped on the off ramp of the Center Street Bridge Wednesday morning.
+According to news reports, a semi-truck carried sawdust tipped on the off ramp of the Center Street Bridge on Wednesday morning.
 The overturned truck resulted in a major backup that snarled eastbound rush-hour traffic on Highway 22 for nearly three miles.
 In all, the traffic caused by the accident resulted in delays that lasted for longer than 6 hours.

 After the accident, the truck driver reported that he had no feeling in his left arm.
 He also had a large gash on his temple near his eye.
 It is unknown if this head trauma resulted solely in superficial injuries or if a traumatic brain injury was also suffered by the driver in the crash.
 However, the situation could have been much worse.
-The driver was not wearing a seatbelt and eyewitnesses indicated that the driver was lucky that he “didn’t go over (off) the bridge.”
+According to the investigation, the driver was not wearing a seatbelt and eyewitnesses indicated that the truck driver was lucky that he “didn’t go over (off) the bridge.”

 The Trucking Company has a History of Safety Incidents